Mushbt/battleships-pp3/README.md

   - After the logo is printed, a simple welcome message which reads "Welcome to Battleships!" follows.

   ![Welcome message](assets/images/battleships_welcome.png)

-  - User will also get information on what the Battleships game is and instructions on how to play.
+  - Player will then be asked if they have played the game before.
+If they have, the game instructions will be skipped and they will be taken directly to the game.

+  ![Played before question]

+  - If the player has not played the game before, they will get the game instructions.

   ![Battleships instructions and how to play](assets/images/battleships_instructions.png)

-  - User will get information on all the ship sizes and names that will be used in the game.
+  - Player will get information on all the ship sizes and names that will be used in the game.

   ![Ship sizes and names](assets/images/battleships_ships.png)

-  - User will also get a game legend which tells them the meaning behind the Characters used on the board.
+  - Player will also get a game legend which tells them the meaning behind the characters used on the board.

   ![Legend](assets/images/battleships_legend.png)